kenlowrie/avscript/docs/userdocs.md

 You can stack them too, so that **&#42;&#42;&#42;text&#42;&#42;&#42;** becomes ***text***

-When you want to wrap text with &ltins>, use the double plus signs like this: ++Stuff that's been added++.
-Similarly, when you want to wrap text with &ltdel> tags, do it like this: ~~Stuff that's been removed~~.
+When you want to wrap text with &lt;ins>, use the double plus signs like this: ++Stuff that's been added++.
+Similarly, when you want to wrap text with &lt;del> tags, do it like this: ~~Stuff that's been removed~~.

 That's a brief look at using AVScript's built-in span element support.
 Now, let's take a look at support for links, the remaining span element.